wsjeon92/morld/README.md

 The PDB file should also be properly protonated; you can use the PDB2PQR server for this.

 Also, the target protein is given as a pdbqt file format.
-Please follow the intruction of the below link to convert a pdb file format to a pdbqt file format.
+Please follow the intructions of the below link to convert a pdb file format to a pdbqt file format.

 http://autodock.scripps.edu/faqs-help/how-to/how-to-prepare-a-receptor-file-for-autodock4
 or